ohmenkoler/tacotpostprocessing/README.md

 ## Step 2 : plot those data

 This program works with two files to compare.
-1 will throw and error, I have not tried with more than 2 yet.
+I have not tried with more than 2 yet but I don't need to plot more than that.

 It plots: